-Don’t have time to put together anything really exciting or creative for your Halloween bash?
+Don't have time to put together anything really exciting or creative for your Halloween bash?
 I got your back!
-This super easy and quick Halloween Veggie Tray will fill your guests full of wholesome nutrient-dense food and it won’t take you years to put together.
+This super easy and quick Halloween Veggie Tray will fill your guests full of wholesome nutrient-dense and fiber-rich food and it won't take you years to put together.

 Veggies are generally safe for most people who have food allergies or who are working on correcting their health or watching their waistlines.
 I always recommend a veggie tray at parties, it's saved my life more than once.
 I always look for a meat and cheese try and if there aren't any safe meats, the veggie tray is where I turn for safe munchies.

 The dip is where you can run into trouble when accounting for folks who have food sensitivities.
 Most dips are dairy-based, so make sure you offer a non-dairy option.
 My dairy-free bacon ranch dressing recipe is a great one, you can also add some hot sauce or lemon and garlic for an aioli using homemade mayonnaise, and guacamole is always a crowd favorite that most folks can partake in.